LaraKraemer/temp-hunter/README.md

 # Scraping temperature data
-This was a project from my udemy bootcamp where I scrape temperature data.
+This was a project from my Udemy bootcamp where I scraped temperature data.
-The focus of the lectures was on learning how to scrape and store scraped the data.
+The lectures focused on learning how to scrape and store the data.

 ## How to work with this repository
 1. Clone the repository